aanjhan/mywebsite/index.md

 ### News
+* Sep 2022: Paper on implications of spoofing aviation data link applications accepted to ACSAC 2022.
+Congrats Harshad!
 * Jul 2022: Awarded the NSF CAREER grant for developing security paradigms for next-generation wireless networks.
 Thank you NSF!
 * Jun 2022: Our paper on Zigbee information leaks was awarded the Best Student Paper award at ACNS 2022.
 Congrats Narmeen!
 * May 2022: Paper on an experimental study of GPS spoofing and takeover attacks on UAVs accepted at Usenix Security 2022!
 Congrats Harshad!